 Apart from the regular airline’s magazine, I was shocked by the size of the duty-free magazine in Korean Air!
 The thickest airlines duty-free magazine I have ever seen!

 There were no menu cards given on both sectors of SIN-ICN or ICN-LAS.

-I really don’t mind as I can imagine how many papers and resources has been wasted just to print all those menu cards.
+I really don’t mind as I can imagine how many papers and resources have been wasted just to print all those menu cards.

 Meal service began soon after take off with 3 choices.

-I had the Korean bibimbap as this is my first time travelling Korean Air, we just have to try something authentically Korean, shouldn’t we?
+I had the Korean bibimbap as this is my first time traveling Korean Air, we just have to try something authentically Korean, shouldn’t we?

 It served with steamed rice, bibimbap toppings, just have to mix everything together, with the Korean chili paste Gochujang.
 (You can always request Gochujang from the crew if you like Korean chili paste).

 Soup: Seaweed soup

 Wine choice: Chilean Red and white wine, and Korean Chardonnay!
 Yes, I didn’t even know Korea produces wine until now!

 Overall for SIN-ICN, it was a pretty easy flight.
 2 meals were served, 1 lunch after takeoff and snack service before landing.